SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 The default case for a switch conditional is <code>default</code>  in Java, JS, and <code>else</code> in liquid, ruby.
 Bash has a fucked-up syntax: case &lt;expression&gt; in {&lt;case&gt;) &lt;command&gt; ;;} esac
 Rust instead has match
+In C-family languages, switch cases are generally syntactically equivalent to labels, and thus don't themselves create a new scope by default.

 JS Syntax examples: